 But there’s another episode, and this one fucking sucks.

 Depression can last for days, months or years.
 When I’m in it, I go numb.
 I feel empty.
 I’m turned off.
 My body feels heavy.
 My chest feels tight.
 I get frequent headaches.
 Some other symptoms are

 - Diminished pleasure

 - Irrational guilt

-During the Depressive states I feel like a walking zombie.
+During the depressive states I feel like a walking zombie.
 It’s written all over my face that I’m not okay.
 I blame “tiredness” for my actions.
-Many people think I’m just mean or non responsive.
-I’m just easily irritable.
-Really I’m just fighting monsters within my mind and trying to make it to the next day.
+Sometimes I come off as mean, non responsive, or crabby.
+But I’m just fighting off monsters my mind and trying to make it to the next day.
+Or I’m letting the monsters take hold of me and lying down until it passes.
 It’s during these periods when my life is interrupted.
 Maybe I call into work, or cancel plans.
 Maybe I skip my homework and binge watch something on Netflix to avoid real life.
 Perhaps I’m on the floor staring at a wall and ignoring the people who love me the most.
-I’m pushing them away, as well as pushing all feelings away.
-During this period I can’t fathom explaining to someone what’s wrong.
-The words don’t come out and my body screams “you need help” but nothing will ever escape my lips.
+I’m pushing away people and feelings.
+When I’m here I can’t fathom explaining to someone what’s going on.
+The words don’t come out but something from inside my body screams “you need help.”
+Still, nothing escapes my lips.
 Depressive states are hell on earth.
 It feels like a never ending void.
 I can feel when I’m falling into them, sometimes I fight it but mostly I let it sweep me under the water and I wait for a chance to breathe again.
 Once I’m out, I finally feel free but only temporarily.
 Because I know it will come back for me soon enough.
-Until then I enjoy feeling normal, and I often wonder,